Section 2: Novelty

 For the practice at substantive examination, see 18.24

 The only matter which becomes part of the state of the art as the result of the use of an invention is that which is thereby made available to the public.
 Prior secret use does not therefore invalidate a patent, although the user may have some protection against action for infringement [see s.64].
 In Lux Traffic Controls Ltd v Pike Signals Ltd and Faronwise Ltd, RPC 107 Aldous J recognised that what was made available to the public often differed according to whether the public had an article in their possession to handle, measure and test or whether they could merely look at it.
 Depending on the circumstances a skilled person might be able to determine how an article was constructed and operated or nothing material might be disclosed.
 If an article or a material is unconditionally supplied to a member of the public, possibly as the result of just a single sale (T482/89 OJEPO 11/92), this is regarded as also making available any information which could be obtained by dismantling or analysing the article or material, even to destruction (G1/92 OJEPO 5/93) .
 Novelty is destroyed by prior use of a product if analysis of the product using available techniques shows the skilled person that it falls within the scope of the claims; beyond that, it is not necessary for complete analysis to be possible (T952/92 OJEPO 11/1995).
 In Milliken Denmark AS v Walk Off Mats Ltd and Anr FSR 292 Jacob J held that the hiring of mats to customers who were free to inspect them amounted to anticipatory prior use even though the mats relied on perforations not visible to the naked eye for their function.
-While there was no reason to suppose that any customer should have conducted tests which would have revealed the perforations, a skilled person called on to investigate the mats would none the less have discovered them.
+While there was no reason to suppose that any customer should have conducted tests which would have revealed the perforations, a skilled person called on to investigate the mats would nonetheless have discovered them.
 The knowledge of the perforations would enable the skilled person to perform the invention.
-It was irrelevant that he would not know of its virtues.
+It was irrelevant that they would not know of its virtues.
 Moreover, if the process by which the article or material has been made can be deduced with certainty from such examination, that would also form part of the state of the art.
 Similarly, if for example a machine is displayed or operated where it can be seen by a member of the public, such as at an exhibition, on the highway, or in a part of a factory to which persons not bound to secrecy are admitted, then all information which a person skilled in the art might be able to glean is regarded as having been disclosed (see T84/83 1979-85 EPOR 796).

 On the other hand, use of a battery in cars on the highway by employees who were well aware that the design was confidential did not amount to disclosure of the battery (J Lucas (Batteries) Ltd v Gaedor Ltd, RPC 297).
 The Patents Court in Folding Attic Stairs Ltd v Loft Stairs Co.
 Ltd. FSR 24 and the Hearing Officer in Loadhog Ltd. v Polymer Logistics BV BL O/195/10 both considered whether a single instance of a viewing of a prototype (in a non-public location) by a small and defined group of visitors without any duty of confidentiality was novelty-destroying (for discussion of breaches in confidentiality see 2.38).
 In both cases it was decided on the balance of evidence that it was highly improbable that the visitors would or could have ascertained the features of the claimed invention.
 This was distinguished (in Folding Attic Stairs Ltd v Loft Stairs Co.
 Ltd.) from the display of an item in a public place, where anyone could have inspected it, which would lead to a presumption of disclosure regardless of whether there was any evidence of anyone actually inspecting the item.